psychemedia/island-storynotes/knighton-gorges-ghosts.md

 ia Somerſetſhire, and had Knighton, with part of Wolverton for her portion; and that

-manor continued in the Gilbert family until the fifth of Elizabeth, when George Gilbert of Witcombe, ſold the manor of Knighton, and his ſhares of Milton, Woolverton in Bimbridge, and the manor of Cleavelands in the pariſh of Newchurch, to Anthony Dillington, Eſq. of Pool, in Dorſetſhite: Mr, Dillington fold his ſhare of Woolverton, Milton, and Cleavelands, to Sir Robert Worſley ; but Knighton continued for a long time the ſeat of his family, until by a failure in the male line, the manor devolved to two ſiſters, coheireſſes of Sir Triſtram Dillington, Baronet, the laſt of whom begueathed it to Maurice Bocland, Eſquire, on whoſe deceaſe it deſcended to the preſent proprietor, George Maurice Biſſet, Eſquire.
+manor continued in the Gilbert family until the fifth of Elizabeth, when George Gilbert of Witcombe, ſold the manor of Knighton, and his ſhares of Milton, Woolverton in Bimbridge, and the manor of Cleavelands in the pariſh of Newchurch, to Anthony Dillington, Eſq. of Pool, in Dorſetſhite: Mr, Dillington fold his ſhare of Woolverton, Milton, and Cleavelands, to Sir Robert Worſley; but Knighton continued for a long time the ſeat of his family, until by a failure in the male line, the manor devolved to two ſiſters, coheireſſes of Sir Triſtram Dillington, Baronet, the laſt of whom begueathed it to Maurice Bocland, Eſquire, on whoſe deceaſe it deſcended to the preſent proprietor, George Maurice Biſſet, Eſquire.
 Knighton Houſe is an old building, containing ſeveral good apartments, beautifully ſituated on the edge of a hill between ſome fine woods, formerly remarkable for great plenty of pheaſants.

 * Dugdale has mentioned the Ruſſel family as anceſtors of the Dukes of Bedford; but the Ruſſels of